 Today polycarbonate is widely available at every optical retailer in the United States.
 You can even find over the counter reading and sunglasses that come with polycarbonate lenses.
 Who should wear polycarbonate lenses?
 Although there are some exceptions to this, I believe everyone should be wearing polycarbonate lenses.

 There are some people that polycarbonate lenses are highly recommended for, these people include but isn’t limited to:

-- Children up to 18 – At my optical office I work at, it is a requirement for us to put children under 18 into polycarbonate.
-For good reason though, children are more active and having lenses that are impact resistant is safer for them.
+- Children up to 18 – At the optical office, I work at, it is a requirement for us to put children under 18 into polycarbonate.
+For good reason though, children are more active, and having lenses that are impact-resistant is safer for them.
 WIth standard CR-39 plastic lens and glass, there is a chance that the lens could break or shatter if they were to fall or if anything hits their glasses.

 - Someone With Little or No Vision in One Eye – Polycarbonate is highly recommended for anyone that has little or no vision in one eye.
 The reason being is that if you only have one good eye, you’re going to want to have the lenses that you are wearing to protect that eye if something were to fly towards it not shatter.

 - Anyone WIth An Active Lifestyle or Plays Sports– It is recommended that anyone that has an active lifestyle has polycarbonate lenses.
 The extra impact resistance of the polycarbonate lens offers extra protection for those with active lifestyles.
 The idea is to maximize the protection of the person while they are participating in these activities.